Skip to main content

 Description automatically generated

-Blood–brain barrier (BBB): A nearly impenetrable barricade built from a tightly woven mesh of capillaries tightly woven together to protect the brain from potentially dangerous substances such as poisons or viruses.
+Blood–brain barrier (BBB): A nearly impenetrable barricade built from a tightly woven mesh of capillaries tightly woven together to protect the brain from potentially dangerous substances such as poisons, viruses, or drugs.
+The figure of the capillary cross section of the BBB shows the tight junctions between endothelial cells and the location of the P-glycoproteins (PGP).
+Notice that the PGP effluxes molecules from the neuron into the bloodstream.

 The ratio of the rate of elimination of a drug to the plasma concentration of the drug